-Computes the probit transformation, including its inverse.
+Computes the Probit transformation and its inverse.

 Syntax